supply chain analytics

 What is Supply Chain Analytics?
 How Does it Help in Decision Making?

-The adoption of Supply chain Analytics has been on the rise in recent times.
-Fortune Business Insights, records an $8 billion valuation as of 2023 and projections indicate the growth to reach over $33 billion market at an annual growth rate of 17%.
+The adoption of supply chain analytics has been on the rise in recent times.
+Fortune Business Insights records an $8 billion valuation as of 2023, and projections indicate the growth to reach over $33 billion market at an annual growth rate of 17%.
 Beyond these hard numbers, supply chain analytics has played a pivotal role in several businesses to survive and thrive through some of the major generational challenges.

 • The retail giant Walmart has witnessed a remarkable improvement in inventory optimization and supply chain management owing to supply chain analytics.
 This improvement has been further reflected in terms of better product availability and cost reductions.
 This has resulted in reduced fulfillment center costs by 15% through optimized warehouse layouts and inventory placement and Improved on-time delivery rates by 5% based on SCA insights